Professor Brendan Murphy AC

 Deputy Secretary for Strategy, Evidence and Research

-Blair has been a senior leader in foreign affairs and development agendas in Australia and across the Asia-Pacific region for almost 30 years.
+Blair has been a senior leader in foreign affairs, indigenous and development agendas in Australia and across the Asia Pacific region for almost 30 years.

-Prior to his appointment, Blair was the Deputy CEO of the NIAA responsible for Operations and Delivery.
+Prior to his role in the Department of Health and Aged Care, Blair was the Deputy CEO of the National Indigenous Australians Agency responsible for Operations and Delivery.
 This followed 25 years in the foreign affairs and international development arena working across the Asia-Pacific region.
-He began his career in non-government organisations in Cambodia and Vietnam and later moved across to the Australian Public Service where Blair has now held senior roles for AusAID, DFAT, PMC and NIAA.
+He began his career in non-government organisations in Cambodia and Vietnam and later moved across to the Australian Public Service where Blair has now held senior roles for AusAID, DFAT, PMC, NIAA and DOHAC.

-He was Australia’s most senior aid representative while posted to Cambodia, Solomon Islands and Indonesia.
-Blair was the inaugural Australian Ambassador for Regional Health Security (2017-2018) and served as Australia’s board member to the Global Alliance for Vaccines and Immunisation (2017-2018).
+Blair was Australia’s most senior aid representative while posted to Cambodia, Solomon Islands and Indonesia.
+Blair was the inaugural Australian Ambassador for Regional Health Security (2017-2018) and served as Australia’s Board member to the Global Alliance for Vaccines and Immunisation (2017-2018).

 Deputy Secretary for Health Resourcing